DaveBackus/Data_Bootcamp_Book/py-fun1.md

 We also want to to be able to work with non-numerical data, collections of characters that might include letters, numbers, or other symbols.
 Such things show up a lot in data work, as variable names (GDP, Income, Volatility) and even as data (country or customer names, for example).
 We refer to such constructs as **strings**.
 No, not the stuff we tie up packages with, but a "string" of characters like letters or numbers.
 It's one of many mysterious uses of ordinary words we'll run across as we learn to code.
 For more on this one, see [here](http://stackoverflow.com/questions/880195/the-history-behind-the-definition-of-a-string).

 We create strings with quotation marks:  'Chase', "Spencer", 'Sarah', "apple", and even '12' are all strings.
 Single and double quotes both work.
 The last example is a confusing one, because it looks like a number.
 It's not.
 If we try to use it as a number, it doesn't work.
 Try, for example, `'12'/3`.
 This generates the error:  `TypeError: unsupported operand type(s) for /: 'str' and 'int'`.
 What this means is that we tried to divide a string (`'12'`) by an integer (`3`).
-It's no different to Python than trying to divide your name by three, it can't make sense of it.
+That's no different to Python than trying to divide your name by three, it can't make sense of it.

-Thus we see that `12` is a number, but `'12'` is a string.
+We repeat:  A string is a collection of characters between quotation marks.
+The characters can be pretty much anything. `12` is a number, but `'12'` is a string.

 Here are some other examples, which we assign to variable names for later use.
 Type them into Spyder's IPython console **one at a time**:
 ```python